Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Bedroll

-Adventuring gear, 10 sp, M.
+Adventuring gear, 10 sp, M-

 A Bedroll sleeps one Small or Medium creature.
 While in a Bedroll, you automatically succeed on saving throws against extreme cold (see the Dungeon Master's Guide).